Terms and Conditions

 The following definitions apply to this agreement (unless the context otherwise requires):

-- ‘Australian Consumer Law’ means the consumer protections set out in Attachment A of the Competition and Consumer Act 2010 (Cth) as amended from time to time;
+‘Australian Consumer Law’ means the consumer protections set out in Schedule 2 of the Competition and Consumer Act 2010 (Cth) as amended from time to time;

 (a) is or becomes public knowledge other than by breach of this Agreement;